uv-genai/llm-setonix/vllm-distributed.md

 The Ray engine is a generic execution engine enabling any kind of distributed processing beyond serving LLMs.

+It is possible to use an external Ray engine but it needs to match the exact version and Python version used by vLLM.

 ## 1. Download container

 `singularity pull docker://rocm/vllm:rocm6.3.1_instinct_vllm0.8.3_20250415`